python-poetry/poetry/docs/docs/libraries.md

 !!!note

-    The `publish` command also executes `build` by default.
+    The `publish` command does not execute `build` by default.

-    If you want to build your packages separately and later publish them, just pass the `--no-build` option.
+    If you want to build and publish your packages together, just pass the `--build` option.

 Once this is done, your library will be available to anyone.